 3. Before you move on, take a look at the Dutch maiden

 While you’re here at the old city entrance, take a look at the sculptural relief above the gate.
 No griffins on this side, but the Dordrecht Maiden.
 Since the 16th century, she has been the personification of the Netherlands.
-In addition to Main Girl here, towns and provinces had their own maidens.
+In addition to the main girl here, towns and provinces had their own maidens.

 Unity and peace are the best defence for a city; May my God Jehovah protect me.